 A LILT Job encapsulates the various files that you want to translate.
 A Job is usually made up of multiple Projects.
 A Project is a grouping of Documents to be translated for an individual language pair (en->de - English to German).
 The LILT app has a useful wizard for creating Jobs that breaks all of these concepts down into a single package.
 In the next section you will learn how to create your first LILT Job.
 If you are curious about how these objects fit together, feel free to check out the API Reference:Uploading Files

 The first step is to upload some files.
 For this example, a text (txt) file will be used as it is one of the simplest file types supported for verified translation.
-See the API docs for more file upload options.TipUpload all of the files first before creating a Job with them.
+See the API docs for more file upload options.Creating a Job

 Monitoring the Job Status

-To determine which translaions are ready for download query for jobs whereisDelivered=true
+To determine which translations are ready for download query for jobs whereisDelivered=true and isArchived=false.

 Downloading Translated Jobs